rfxcom/node-rfxcom/README.md

 ===
 The function `rfxtrx.initialise()` will attempt to connect to the RFXtrx433 hardware.
 If this succeeds, a 'connecting' event is emitted, followed about 5.5 seconds later by a 'ready' event.
-If the device is not present (wrong device path, or device not plugged in) the `initialise()` call will instead throw an error with the message 'Serial port <device path> does not exist'.
-If the call returns normally, and the hardware is subsequently unplugged, a 'disconnect' event is emitted (this can happen before either the 'connecting' or 'ready' events are emitted).
+If the device is not present (wrong device path, or device not plugged in) a 'connectfailed' event is emitted.
+If the the hardware is subsequently unplugged, a 'disconnect' event is emitted (this can happen before either the 'connecting' or 'ready' events are emitted).

-A subsequent call to `initialise()` will attempt to reconnect.
-A 'disconnect' handler may make repeated attempts to reconnect, but <em>must</em> allow an interval of at least `rfxcom.initialiseWaitTime` milliseconds between each attempt.
+If either the connection fails or the RFXtrx433 is unplugged, a subsequent call to `initialise()` will attempt to reconnect.
+The 'disconnect'/'connectfailed' handler may make repeated attempts to reconnect, but <em>must</em> allow an interval of at least `rfxcom.initialiseWaitTime` milliseconds between each attempt.
 While disconnected, any data sent by a call to a command object is silently discarded, however the various received data event handlers are preserved.

-<em>Note: disconnection & reconnection has not been tested on Windows</em>